Wheat: For higher yields

 The presence of certain versions of wheat genes has been important for crop yields.
 Genes for the 'dwarfing' trait, first used by Japanese wheat breeders to produce Norin 10 short-stalked wheat, have had a huge effect on wheat yields worldwide, and were major factors in the success of the Green Revolution in Mexico and Asia, an initiative led by Norman Borlaug.
 Dwarfing genes enable the carbon that is fixed in the plant during photosynthesis to be diverted towards seed production, and reduce lodging, when a tall ear stalk falls over in the wind.
-By 1997, 81% of the developing world's wheat area was planted to semi-dwarf wheats, giving both increased yields and better response to nitrogenous fertilizer.
+By 1997, 81% of the developing world's wheat area was planted to semi-dwarf wheats, giving both increased yields and better response to nitrogenous fertiliser.

 T. turgidum subsp. polonicum, known for its longer glumes and grains, has been bred into main wheat lines for its grain size effect, and likely has contributed these traits to T. petropavlovskyi and the Portuguese landrace group Arrancada.
 As with many plants, MADS-box influences flower development, and more specifically, as with other agricultural Poaceae, influences yield.
 Despite that importance, as of 2021 little research has been done into MADS-box and other such spikelet and flower genetics in wheat specifically.

 The world record wheat yield is about 17 t/ha, reached in New Zealand in 2017.
 A project in the UK, led by Rothamsted Research has aimed to raise wheat yields in the country to 20 t/ha by 2020, but in 2018 the UK record stood at 16 t/ha, and the average yield was just 8 t/ha.